How to Import Invoices into Xero: Complete CSV Guide

 "Extract ContactName, InvoiceNumber, InvoiceDate, DueDate, Description, Quantity, UnitAmount, Total.
 Format dates as DD/MM/YYYY.
 One row per line item."

 The tool reads each invoice, identifies the relevant fields, and outputs a structured CSV or Excel file ready for Xero import.
-For a deeper look at the extraction process, see this guide on converting PDF invoices to structured spreadsheets.
+For a deeper look at the extraction process, see this guide on converting PDF invoices directly into Xero.

 Building a Repeatable PDF-to-Xero Workflow

-For businesses that receive vendor invoices as PDFs every month, the real efficiency gain comes from creating a saved extraction prompt configured to Xero's exact CSV column format.
+When vendor invoices arrive as PDFs every month, the real efficiency gain comes from creating a saved extraction prompt configured to Xero's exact CSV column format.
 With AI-powered invoice data extraction, you can save your Xero-specific prompt to a prompt library and reapply it each month without rewriting instructions.

 The repeatable workflow becomes: